 This cable connects the MAX to the V.35 ports of a wide variety of equipment using RS-366 dialing.
 A female-to-male V.35 gender changer is included when you order the cable.
-It has the pinouts shown in Figure A-3 and Table A-6.
+It has the pin assignments shown in the following figure and table.

-Figure A-3.
+Figure B-7.
 V.35/RS-366 cable to generic serial host

-Table A-6.
-V.35/RS-366 cable to generic serial host pinouts
+Table B-14.
+V.35/RS-366 cable to generic serial host pin assignments